nicolaipalm/oed/README.md

 This project is closely related to the "Parameter Individual Optimal Experimental Design and Calibration of
-Parametric Models" paper where the background and mathematical framework used here is explained in detail.
+Parametric Models" paper (DOI:10.1007/978-3-319-76207-4_15 Maintenance) where the background and mathematical framework used here is explained in detail.
 It also contains the notebook and its html used for the simulations in the paper.

 ## Installing